How Often Are Kids Left Unattended in Cars in Texas?

-Why Are Kids Left In Daycare Vehicles?
+Why Are Kids Left In Houston Metro Daycare Vehicles?

-The daycare centers get in a hurry, do not have proper systems in place to conduct a proper head count on the kids, and do not have enough employees to handle the amount of kids they are transporting safely.
+The daycare centers get in a hurry, do not have proper systems in place to conduct a proper head count on the kids, and do not have enough employees to handle the number of kids they are transporting safely.
 Generally, we see a few different ways these easy systems fail:

 - The kids are not counted by head while standing still and compared to the actual roster of names checking them off.